Béliveau

+Béliveau, Beliveau or Belliveau is a French-Canadian surname found today in New Brunswick, Nova Scotia, and Québec in Canada.
+The name is also found throughout New England in the United States and elsewhere.

-Belliveau is an Acadian surname brought to North America before 1650 by Antoine Belliveau, who was among the first 50 French immigrant families to colonize Port Royal in l'Acadie (Acadia), present day Annapolis Royal, Nova Scotia, Canada, in unceded Mi'kmaq territory.
-In the diaspora following Le Grand Dérangement (The Great Upheaval) in 1755, in which about 10,000 Acadians were imprisoned and deported by the British at the outset of the War of the Conquest (Seven Years' War), several Belliveau descendants settled in Québec, Canada where the surname became known as Béliveau or Beliveau.
+The name is thought to have been brought to North America before 1650 by Antoine Belliveau, who was among the first 50 French immigrant families to colonize Port Royal in l'Acadie (Acadia), present day Annapolis Royal, Nova Scotia, Canada, in unceded Mi'kmaq territory.
+Following Le Grand Dérangement (The Great Upheaval) of 1755, in which about 10,000 Acadians were imprisoned and deported by the British at the outset of the War of the Conquest (Seven Years' War), several Belliveau descendants settled in Québec, where the spellings Béliveau or Beliveau arose.

-This French-Canadian surname is found today in New Brunswick, Nova Scotia, and Québec in Canada and throughout New England in the United States, and elsewhere.
-In 2024 in Québec, Béliveau ranks as the 422nd most common French surname.
+As of 2024, in Québec, Canada, Béliveau ranks as the 422nd most common French surname.

 Notable people with the surname include: